theophalus/REST-Api/README.md

 - Create sample data, i.e post, post categories and demo users
 - Create a demo user
 - Generate a sanctum API token.
 5) You can now connect using postman to test the API.
+URL 127.0.0.1/api/ and Bearer Token that was generated during setup.

 ## Endpoints